LikeCarpacho/Cryptography-Math-AI-ML-Portfolio/Project_Movie_Ratings_VPG_MangoDB_MapReduce/README.md

 6.Verify the Java installation: java -version

-7.Now Hadoop 3.3.5 -> I have found that it is best to follow this guide: https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html
+7.Now for "Hadoop 3.3.5", I have found that it is best to follow this guide: https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html
 ## Map Reduce python script and data for an example
 ```